tomfay/scspin/examples/aniso1/README.md

 This will produce a set of checkpoint files `checkpoint-n.dat` with n=1-10, the `anisosimout.dat` file and the `anisoyieldsout.dat` file.

 ## Input File Contents
 Let us examine the input file `input.json`.
-This is int he `.json` file format, so I advise you look up the basics of this file format if anything doesn't make sense.
-[An intro to json can be found here.](https://www.tutorialspoint.com/json/json_quick_guide.htm)
+This is in the `.json` file format, so I ad vise you look up the basics of this file format if anything doesn't make sense.
+[An intro to json can be found here.](https://www.tutorialspoint.com/json/json_quick_guide.htm) In my personal experience the biggest sources of errors in json inputs are spurious commas and brackets.
 ```
 {
   "Anisotropic Simulation":{